Martha Gellhorn: Personal life

 Gellhorn's first major affair was with the French economist Bertrand de Jouvenel.
 It began in 1930, when she was 22 years old, and lasted until 1934.
 She would have married de Jouvenel if his wife had consented to a divorce.

 She met Ernest Hemingway in Key West, Florida, in 1936.
 They married in 1940.
 Gellhorn resented her reflected fame as Hemingway's third wife, remarking that she had no intention of "being a footnote in someone else's life."
 As a condition for granting interviews, she was known to insist that Hemingway's name not be mentioned.
 As she put it once, "I've been a writer for over 40 years.
 I was a writer before I met him and I was a writer after I left him.
 Why should I be merely a footnote in his life?"

 While married to Hemingway, Gellhorn had an affair with U.S. paratrooper Major General James M. Gavin, commanding general of the 82nd Airborne Division.
 Gavin was the youngest divisional commander in the U.S. Army in World War II.

 Between marriages after divorcing Hemingway in 1945, Gellhorn had romantic liaisons with "L," Laurance Rockefeller, an American businessman (1945); journalist William Walton (1947) (no relation to the British composer); and medical doctor David Gurewitsch (1950).
 In 1954, she married the former managing editor of Time Magazine, T. S. Matthews.
 She and Matthews divorced in 1963.
-She stayed in London for some time before moving to Kenya and then to Kilgwrrwg near Devauden in Gwent, South Wales.
+She stayed in London for some time before moving to Kenya and then to Kilgwrrwg near Devauden in South Wales.
 She was very taken by the niceness of the Welsh people and lived there from 1980 to 1994 before finally returning to London because of her ill health.